By Richard Bliss

 The Heronry project also helped us consider the importance of preserving nature as both a local and regional matter, and led us to begin work beyond Fairfax County to all of Northern Virginia.
 Once NVCT was able to hold easements, several jurisdictions, including Fairfax County, Arlington County and the City of Alexandria, began to provide financial resources to NVCT to conserve land and help us expand our reach and staff.
 Local governments have seen how working with us accomplishes a very popular and important goal at minimal expense.
 With the federal and state tax incentives for owners of land with conservation value to grant conservation easements to land trusts, it’s a win-win combination for everyone.

 I’m very proud of our Board, some of whom have been with NVCT almost from the beginning, and our very professional staff who make the organization work so well.
 In 2008 NVCT was accredited by the Land Trust Accreditation Committee, the first in Virginia to be so honored, and renewed in 2014.

 It has been a long journey, and there were many doubters and skeptics and bumps in the road.
-But now, after celebrating our 20th anniversary in 2014, the Trust has helped preserve more than 10 square miles of land in a densely populated and growing metropolitan area that frames our nation’s capital.
+But now, after celebrating our 25th anniversary in 2019, NVCT has helped preserve more than 7,000 acres of land in a densely populated and growing metropolitan area that frames our nation’s capital.
 Knowing that our product is a perpetual gift to our area and its children has made the trip very rewarding.
 But there’s still much to do!
 Join us in the work of conserving our precious resources.